ethanyklei/CoDoNMT/README.md

 ```

 # Data Preprocess
-We use Open16 as example to show how to preprocess data.
+We use Open16 as an example to show how to preprocess data.

 ## Fairseq preprocess